 Top-performing software salespeople can earn anywhere from $250,000/yr to over $1 million/yr.
 These are the top 10-20% of Account Executives, the ones who crush their quota quarter after quarter at powerful companies like IBM, Salesforce, and Oracle.
 But, even reps in the middle of the pack can earn six figures, as you’ll see in this article.

 In this guide, we’ll share just how much the software companies pay their salespeople on average, and we’ll break the average salary down by role and company type.
-First, let’s go over how software sales salary is calculated in software sales.
+First, let’s go over how tech sales salary is calculated in tech sales.

 The Composition of Software Sales Earnings